-This print and software solutions provider were looking for a new ecosystem of work settings and spaces.
-From our WorkReady survey, we understood that their employees strongly valued remote working.
-However, more than half needed to come into the office for collaboration, and more than a third needed somewhere to meet with clients.
-With these insights, the client decided to consolidate from 3 separate premises into one shared space across 1.5 floors.
-The resulting workplace has an almost even balance between problem solving, innovation and community, enabling them to achieve a 60% reduction in seats and a 48% reduction in commercial real estate.
+This global software solutions provider was looking for a new ecosystem of work settings and spaces.
+Insights from our strategy engagements revealed that employees strongly valued remote working.
+However, more than half wanted to come into the office to collaborate, and more than a third needed somewhere to meet with clients.
+With these insights, the company decided to consolidate three separate premises into one shared space across 1.5 floors.
+The resulting workplace has an almost even balance between problem solving, innovation, and community, enabling them to achieve a 60% reduction in seats and a 48% reduction in commercial real estate.

 3. Structuring your workplace portfolio

-Using our Propeller framework, we look holistically at all your sites and devise a portfolio strategy that works across all of them, but are still customized based on regional and cultural nuance, as well as employee sentiment.
+Using our hybrid workplace framework, you can look holistically at all your sites and devise a portfolio strategy that is customised based on regional and cultural nuance, as well as employee sentiment.

 With a large amount of unused real estate, it was crucial to build a solution that could be deployed across this global insurer’s entire portfolio.
 Applying the Propeller framework, we provided a custom solution for each of their seven sites, we took a 70/30 approach to office space – 70% for problem-solving, innovation and socializing, 30% for individual workstations – a reverse of their previous approach.
 Overall, the company reduced its portfolio by 30%, saving US$100 million/year.